carla-simulator/carla/Docs/ros_installation.md

 ---
 ## Requirements

+Make sure that both requirements work properly before continuing with the installation.

 *  __ROS Kinetic/Melodic.__ Install ROS [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu), for Ubuntu 18.04, or [Kinetic](http://wiki.ros.org/kinetic/Installation), for Ubuntu 16.04.
-ROS packages may be required, depending on the user needs. [rviz](http://wiki.ros.org/rviz) to visualize ROS data.j
+ROS packages may be required, depending on the user needs. [rviz](http://wiki.ros.org/rviz) to visualize ROS data.
 *  __CARLA 0.9.7 or later.__ Previous versions are not compatible with the ROS bridge.
 Follow the [quick start installation](start_quickstart.md) or make the build for the corresponding platform.

 !!!
-Important
-    Make sure that both CARLA and ROS work properly before continuing with the installation.
+Warning
+    CARLA 0.9.10 and later release packages will not be able to run the ROS bridge, as no support for Python2 is provided.
+Running CARLA in a build from source will be necessary.

 ### Python2

 Those using ROS Kinetic or Melodic will need Python2 in order to run the ROS bridge.
-This is no problem for previous versions of CARLA.
-However, since 0.9.10 (included), CARLA does not provide support for Python2.
+Release packages since 0.9.10 (included) do not provide support for Python2, so a build from source will be necessary.

+Make the [Linux](build_linux.md) or [Windows](build_windows.md) build from source.
+To compile the PythonAPI for Python2, the instructions depend on the system being used.

+*   __Windows__ — The PythonAPI will be built based on the installed Python version.
+If the system runs with Python2, the PythonAPI will be compiled properly.

-In order to compile the necessary `.egg` file of the PythonAPI for Python2, run the following command in the root CARLA directory.
+*   __Linux__  — Run the following command in the root CARLA directory.

 ```sh
 make PythonAPI ARGS="--python-version=2"